Mutabal (Moutabal) Recipe

 charred eggplants aubergines

 Mash the eggplant flesh in a bowl using a fork.
-You can also use a blender or food processor (read my notes for more guidance).
+You can also use a blender or food processor.
 Add salt, garlic, tahini, and lemon juice, and mix well.
 Taste and adjust the seasonings if necessary.

 peeled aubergines

-Finally, top the eggplant mixture with olive oil and sprinkle with parsley and pomegranate seeds (I’ll sometimes add a sprinkle of Middle Eastern Pickled Turnips, too).
+Finally, drizzle some olive oil over mutabal and, if you like, sprinkle with fresh parsley and pomegranate seeds for a pop of color and flavor.
 Enjoy with Lebanese Pita bread!

 Simple Smoky Eggplant Dip ( Moutabal) in a bowl with pita bread